Twixes/emdrive/README.md

 | `TIMESTAMP` | number of milliseconds [since Unix epoch](https://en.wikipedia.org/wiki/Unix_time), saved in a signed 64-bit integer | 8 bytes | ≥ 2⁶³ ms before Unix epoch and < 2⁶³ ms after Unix epoch (around 292 million years in either direction) |
 | `VARCHAR(n)` | UTF-8 string | 2+n bytes | ≤ n characters, where n < 2¹⁶ |

-## Design
+## Story

 Let's say you're running an image search engine.
 As a fan of geese you called it Gaggle.
 Being a search engine operator, you run a bot which crawls pages on the internet.
 Every time the bot sees an image, it computes a [perceptual hash](https://en.wikipedia.org/wiki/Perceptual_hashing) of it and saves it, along with some other metadata, to a Metrobaza instance.

 We'll be using database `gaggle`.
-Here's what a relevant schema may look like:
+A relevant table schema here may be:

 ```SQL
 CREATE TABLE photos_seen (